 "Other things may change us, but we start and end with family."

-In availing the family trees, we used information from highly reliable, creditable, and
+In availing the family trees, we used information from highly reliable, credible, and

 respectable sources.
-We reviewed more than 50,000 relevant sources to validate our findings and
+We reviewed more than 75,000 relevant sources to validate our findings

-connect the dots from: the U.S. Census, state census, county records, birth certificates, death
+and connect the dots from the U.S. Census, state census, county records, birth certificates,

-certificates, Quaker Meeting Minutes, family bibles, collaboration with other researchers, books,
+death certificates, Quaker Meeting Minutes, family bibles, collaboration with other

-newspapers, Facebook, the Internet, and other public sources.
-We also used publicly available
+researchers, books, newspapers, Facebook, the Internet, and other public sources.
+We also used

 information collected, there's a chance some of the things may contain an error or mistake.
 If